Back to Stories & News

 Finding unique ways to stimulate your pet also can provide mental benefits.
 Many canine rehabilitation facilities are starting to offer programs for senior dogs that include swimming, massage and social interaction in a novel environment.
 Dogs use their noses to help make sense of their environment, so taking walks and allowing dogs to take their time sniffing is an easy way for older dogs to get additional stimulation.

-Adhering to a firm schedule for walking, feeding and bedtime can help older dogs with CCD as well.
+Adhering to a firm schedule for walking, feeding and bedtime can help older dogs with CDS as well.
 If a dog is struggling with breaks in house training, owners should think of treating their dog as a puppy, taking the pet out more frequently and rewarding them when they are successful.

-The Golden Retriever Lifetime Study and CCD
+The Golden Retriever Lifetime Study and CDS

 Each year, our Golden Retriever Lifetime Study participants fill out an extensive questionnaire that includes 100 behavior questions.
 We know this can get pretty tedious for the participants, but this data serves an important purpose when it comes to capturing subtle behavior changes over time.

 As the Study cohort ages, we will be watching and then analyzing these changes.
-The answers to these important questions, coupled with all the other environmental, nutritional and lifestyle data we’re collecting, will provide a valuable source of information for future researchers interested in normal aging and CCD.
+The answers to these important questions, coupled with all the other environmental, nutritional and lifestyle data we’re collecting, will provide a valuable source of information for future researchers interested in normal aging and CDS.